Piotr1215/dotfiles/README.md

 Any existing dotfiles will be pulled into the dotfiles repo, please make sure that you are not overwriting anything you don't want to.
 Check git status before committing.

-The install script is using `stow` to symlink whole directories and exclude others.
+The installation script is using `stow` to symlink whole directories and exclude others.
 You can symlink additional directories like so:

 ```bash